Hey there. You probably received the link to this page from someone who loves you.

 Don’t be too critical of what someone does – try to catch them doing the right thing and praise them.

 Be curious – it is the best chance to understand someone or something.

-Judging others is alienating others – let go of the need to do that constantly to others and yourself.
+Let go of the need to judge others and yourself.